 Detroit’s Zoo Boo returns for another year of “merry-not-scary” fun, Oct.
-5-7, 12-14 and 19-21, 2018, when families and costumed kiddies can venture a half-mile in search of treats and tricksters.
+11-13, 18-20 and 25-27, 2019, when families and costumed kiddies can venture the zoo in search of treats and tricksters.
 Rain or shine, the fun runs rampant.

-Be sure your kids bring their own bag or basket to tote all their goodies and keep the candies safe at their sides as they make their way through acts that include magicians, jugglers, impressive pumpkin carving demonstrations and more.
+Be sure your kids bring their own bag or basket to tote all their goodies and keep the candies safe at their sides as they make their way through acts that include acrobatic acts, jugglers, impressive pumpkin carving demonstrations and more.

 Don’t miss the Top Hat Side Show for some thrilling carnival acts.
 And be sure to have your fortune told while you’re there, too.

-In addition, there’ll be 13 “unlucky” candy stations set up around the zoo for trick-or-treating, so dress up your munchkins as little gremlins and goblins for a spook-filled night of festive fun and candy.
+In addition, there’ll be candy stations set up around the zoo for trick-or-treating, so dress up your munchkins as little gremlins and goblins for a spook-filled night of festive fun and candy.